-The Bundesnetzagentur (Federal Network Agency for Electricity, Gas, Telecommunications, Post and Railway) is a separate higher federal authority within the scope of business of the Federal Ministry of Economics and Energy, and has its headquarters in Bonn.
-The Bundesnetzagentur's core task is to ensure compliance with the Telecommunications Act (TKG), Postal Act (PostG) and Energy Act (EnWG) and their respective ordinances.
-In this way, it guarantees the liberalisation and deregulation of the markets for telecommunications, post and energy via non-discriminatory network access and efficient system charges.
-As of 1 January 2006, the Bundesnetzagentur also assumed responsibility for rail regulation.
+The Bundesnetzagentur (Federal Network Agency for Electricity, Gas, Telecommunications, Post, and Railway) is a separate higher federal authority within the scope of business of the Federal Ministry of Economics and Energy, and has its headquarters in Bonn.
+The Bundesnetzagentur's core task is to ensure compliance with the Telecommunications Act (TKG), Postal Act (PostG), Energy Act (EnWG), and their respective ordinances.
+In this way, it guarantees the liberalization and deregulation of the markets for telecommunications, post, and energy via non-discriminatory network access and efficient system charges.
+As of January 1, 2006, the Bundesnetzagentur also assumed responsibility for rail regulation.
 Here, as in the other regulatory areas, it monitors non-discriminatory access to the networks under transparent circumstances, and examines the access charges.
-It also acts as the root certification authority under the Electronic Signatures Act
+It also acts as the root certification authority under the Digital Signatures Act (SiG).

 Since 2011, the Bundesnetzagentur has taken on additional duties relating to the Network Development Plan.
 Where this indicates a need for expansion on the extra-high voltage level, the Bundesnetzagentur ensures accelerated implementation via efficient planning and approval procedures.

-The Competition Commission of Singapore (CCS) is Singapore’s competition authority.
+The Competition and Consumer Commission of Singapore (CCCS) is Singapore’s competition authority.

-Established on 1 January 2005, it is a statutory board under the Ministry of Trade and Industry and is tasked to administer and enforce the Competition Act (Chapter 50B).
-One of CCS’ primary roles is to maintain and enhance efficient market conduct and promote productivity, innovation and competitiveness of markets in Singapore.
+Established on January 1, 2005, it is a statutory board under the Ministry of Trade and Industry and is tasked to administer and enforce the Competition Act (Chapter 50B).
+One of CCCS’ primary roles is to maintain and enhance efficient market conduct and promote productivity, innovation, and competitiveness of markets in Singapore.

 Deutsche Bahn AG

-DB is a international mobility and logistics company with over 300,000 employees and over EUR 40 billion revenue.
+DB is an international mobility and logistics company with over 300,000 employees and a revenue of over EUR 40 billion.
 Its core business is the provision of railway infrastructure and railway transport services in Germany.

-At the Berlin headquarter, our department deals with Regulatory Affairs from a legal and an economic perspective.
-We develop solutions for regulatory and competitive problems focusing on charging and access to railway infrastructure in Germany and other EU countries.
-Further, data analytics and political discussions are fields of activity.
+At the Berlin headquarters, our department deals with regulatory affairs from a legal and an economic perspective.
+We develop solutions for regulatory and competitive problems focusing on charging for and access to railway infrastructure in Germany and other EU countries.
+Further fields of activity are data analytics and political discussions.